clandestine-condor/ProductOverview/README.md

 </div>

-For this project, I worked with a team to refactor the monolithic API for an e-commerce clothing retailer into microservices.
+For this project, I worked with a team to refactor a monolithic API for an e-commerce clothing retailer into microservices.
 Each team member worked on separate microservices and my endpoints involved the product data.

 ### Results
 * Seeded PostgreSQL database with over 10 million entries of product and product styles data.